Sunday School 2019-2020

 Contact | Elms Allen & Rick Wesley

 Our name is pretty self-explanatory: we are adults that study the Bible together.
 But to give you a bit more detail, our class is largely composed of adults with 60 or more years of wisdom.
-This year we will be studying the book of Mark.
 A prepared facilitator teaches, but others are always welcome to jump in with questions and thoughts.
 We are always eager to include more people and often have new people join.
 Please come and visit (except in the summer, when we take a break!).

 New Covenant Partner Class